 Any individual participant who raises over $1,000.
-Will receive an invitation to a special bird outing with Birdathon coordinator, Luke Safford.
+Will receive an invitation to a special bird outing with Director of Engagement and Education, Luke Safford.
 The outings will be scheduled after Birdathon.

-Any individual participant who raises at least $100.
-Will receive a special Birdathon t-shirt, which will be sent in the weeks following the event.
+Any individual participant who raises at least $100 will receive a special Birdathon gift, which will be sent in the weeks following the event.

 What kind of Birdathon adventure will you embark upon?
 The options are endless, but consider these approaches to get your creative juices flowing:

-- Big Day style.
+- Traditional Birdathon.
 How many birds can you find in one 24 hour period?